kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ### Project structure

-The main entry point of the entire pipeline is `pr-gke-integration.sh` script that invokes other helper scripts / cli tools.
+The main entry point of the entire pipeline is `pr-gke-integration.sh` script that invokes other helper scripts / CLI tools.
 The Pipeline uses a toolset from `Bootstrap` image as defined in this repository.

 ### Required environment variables